Renninger negative-result experiment: The Mott problem

-Renninger's negative-result experiment
+Specification of the thought experiment

 In Renninger's 1960 formulation, the cloud chamber is replaced by a pair of hemispherical particle detectors, completely surrounding a radioactive atom at the center that is about to decay by emitting an alpha ray.
 For the purposes of the thought experiment, the detectors are assumed to be 100% efficient, so that the emitted alpha ray is always detected.

-By consideration of the normal process of quantum measurement, it is clear that if one detector registers the decay, then the other will not: a single particle cannot be detected by both detectors.
+By consideration of the normal process of quantum measurement, it is clear that if the detector on one hemisphere registers the decay, then the other will not: a single particle cannot be detected by both detectors.
 The core observation is that the non-observation of a particle on one of the shells is just as good a measurement as detecting it on the other.

 The strength of the paradox can be heightened by considering the two hemispheres to be of different diameters; with the outer shell a good distance farther away.
 In this case, after the non-observation of the alpha ray on the inner shell, one is led to conclude that the (originally spherical) wave function has "collapsed" to a hemisphere shape, and (because the outer shell is distant) is still in the process of propagating to the outer shell, where it is guaranteed to eventually be detected.